 8. Move Everything to the Cloud

-The cloud is an attractive platform; it’s paperless, it’s flexible, and it updates in real-time.
+The cloud is an attractive platform; it’s paperless, it’s flexible, and updates in real-time.
 A multitude of users can simultaneously work on a single project, and any data can be accessed from any platform (in any location).

 Moving to the cloud goes beyond simple convenience; it’s also safer.
 Even if you lose every single computer, phone, and tablet in your office through some freak occurrence, and you won’t lose a single byte of data.

 9. Don’t Answer Phones – Use Voicemail!